-Focus: Signature of L'Autre Cercle's LGBT+
+Focus: Signature of L'Autre Cercle's LGBT+ Commitment Charter by the Executive Committee

 As part of its Diversity and Inclusion policy, Legrand has continued its strong commitment to human rights and inclusion within the company.
 Accordingly, the Executive Committee has signed L'Autre Cercle's LGBT+ Commitment Charter.